migatt/structure_clustering/README.md

 pip install structure_clustering
 ```

-Prebuilt wheels are available for most platforms.
+Prebuilt wheels are available for most platforms (Windows, Linux, MacOS).
 If you prefer to compile and build the wheel yourself, ensure that the [Boost Graph Library](https://www.boost.org/doc/libs/release/libs/graph/doc/index.html) is installed system-wide.

 ## Using the Command-Line Interface